Skip Breadcrumb Links

 Who has the legal right to make decisions?

 One of the first things you must determine after someone dies is who has the authority to decide what will happen to the person's body.
-Below is a list, in order, of who may act as legal representative:
+Below is a list, in order, of who may act as legal representatives:

 - Spouse